cosmicjs/agency-template/README.md

 cp .env.example .env.local
 ```

-It will look like this:
+It will look like this.
+To use the User Management and Contact Form features you will need to have a [Resend](https://resend.com/) account and add your API key.

 ```
 # .env.local